-

 The Northbound Tyne Tunnel is set to be closed for a series of weekends for scheduled maintenance which will ensure the longevity of the tunnels for generations to come.

-The maintenance will begin on the 7th June 2024 and end on 3 March 2025.
+The maintenance will begin on the 7th June 2024 and end in Spring 2025.

 To cause minimum disruption to users during its busiest times, both tunnels will remain open, as usual, from Monday to Friday.